Key takeaways

 | Campus with access control | T + G + M + A + C | Above + door controllers, card readers, unified UI. |

 Enterprise.
-Axis, Bosch, Hanwha, Pelco, Dallmeier publish clean DoCs, maintain firmware, and keep Profile M current.
+Axis, Bosch, Hanwha, Pelco and Dallmeier publish clean DoCs, maintain firmware, and keep Profile M current.
 These are the brands where “ONVIF compliant” on the box matches the DoC in the database.

 Mid-tier.
-Vivotek, i-PRO, Lorex offer decent Profile S + T, partial G, and are slowly adding M. DoCs are usually accurate but you may find optional features missing on budget SKUs.
+Vivotek, i-PRO and Lorex offer solid Profile S and T, partial G, and are slowly adding M. DoCs are usually accurate, though optional features go missing on budget SKUs.

-High-volume / budget.
-Hikvision and Dahua are ONVIF members and ship Profile S/T widely, but their advanced analytics and storage features live behind proprietary ISAPI and DH-SDK interfaces.
-You will almost always run a proprietary SDK path alongside ONVIF for these brands — budget accordingly.
+High-volume and budget.
+Hikvision and Dahua are ONVIF members and ship Profile S and T widely, but their advanced analytics and storage features sit behind proprietary ISAPI and DH-SDK interfaces.
+You will almost always run a proprietary SDK path alongside ONVIF for these brands, so budget accordingly.

-Cloud / VSaaS.
-Verkada, Eagle Eye, Spot AI tend to wrap ONVIF behind a gateway: the edge camera speaks ONVIF upstream, the cloud UI is proprietary.
-This is fine as long as you remember that ONVIF feature parity stops at the gateway.
+Cloud and VSaaS.
+Verkada, Eagle Eye and Spot AI wrap ONVIF behind a gateway: the edge camera speaks ONVIF upstream, the cloud UI is proprietary.
+That is fine, as long as you remember ONVIF feature parity stops at the gateway.
+Profile V is aimed squarely at this gap.

 The 10-week plan.
-Weeks 1–2: DoC audit, firmware plan, rolling H.264-to-H.265 transition via Profile T. Weeks 3–5: enabling Profile M on 120 newer P-series units, MQTT broker for metadata.
-Weeks 6–7: access-control Profile A + C integration with existing HID Global readers.
-Weeks 8–9: audit trail, SOC UI integration.
-Week 10: load test, runbooks, handoff.
+Weeks 1–2: DoC audit, firmware plan, and a rolling H.264-to-H.265 transition via Profile T. Weeks 3–5: enabling Profile M on the newer P-series units with an MQTT broker for metadata.
+Weeks 6–7: access-control Profile A and C integration against the existing HID readers.
+Weeks 8–9: audit trail and SOC UI.
+Week 10: load test, runbooks and handoff.

 What an ONVIF consumer really costs to build